Ferenc Szombathelyi

-Ferenc Szombathelyi (17 May 1887 – 4 November 1946), born Ferenc Knausz or Ferenc Knauz, was a Hungarian military officer who served, from September 1941 to April 1944, as Head of the General Staff of the Royal Hungarian Army during World War II.
+Ferenc Szombathelyi (17 May 1887 – 4 November 1946), born Ferenc Knaus or Ferenc Knauz, was a Hungarian military officer who served, from September 1941 to April 1944, as Head of the General Staff of the Royal Hungarian Army during World War II.

 Military career

-Szombathelyi joined the Austro-Hungarian army as a cadet in 1902 and was subsequently promoted to lieutenant in 1907 in the 16th Infantry Regiment.
+Knaus joined the Austro-Hungarian army as a cadet in 1902 and was subsequently promoted to lieutenant in 1907 in the 16th Infantry Regiment.
 From 1911, he studied at the Kriegsschule (military academy) in Vienna.
 After participating in World War I he joined the newly founded Royal Hungarian Army.
+Like most senior Honved officers, he was a "Swabian" as the Hungarian volksdeutsche (ethnic Germans) were known (most of the families of the Hungarian volksdeutsche orginated from the Swabia region of Germany).
+Of the 27 senior two star and three star generals in the Honved in 1941, 21 were volksdeutsche.

 From 1926 he taught at the Ludovica Military Academy in Budapest.
 From 1931 to 1933, he was Chief of Staff of the 3rd Mixed Brigade, after which he served as adjutant of the high command of the armed forces in 1935–36.
 In 1938, he became the commander of the Ludovica Military Academy.
-From 1934 onward, he used his mother's maiden surname rather than his own given surname.
+From 1934 onward, he used his mother's maiden surname of Szombathelyi rather than his own given surname of Knaus in order to sound more Magyar.

 In 1938–39 he held the post of Deputy Chief of Staff.
 From 1939 to 1941, he commanded the VIII Corps before he was appointed commanding general of the "Carpathian group" (Kárpát Csoport), with which he took part in Operation Barbarossa.
 On 6 September, he was appointed by Regent Miklós Horthy to succeed the pro-German Henrik Werth as Chief of General Staff.
 Szombathelyi assessed the prospects of war with the Soviet Union sceptically and did not hesitate to share this view with his German counterpart.
 Shortly after his appointment he was present at a meeting between Hitler and Horthy when the latter promised to provide more troops.